-The Chromatrap® ChIP-seq kit allows the user to perform up to 24 ChIP assays from cell collection through to immunoprecipitation, including up to 10 chromatin sample preparations.
-The kit provides all of the major components required for performing ChIP assays to obtain adequate high quality DNA for NGS library preparation.
-This protocol provides supporting information and tips for library synthesis, cluster generation and sequencing analysis using the Illumina® platforms.
+The Chromatrap® UniqSeq kit allows the user to perform up to 24 ChIP assays from cell collection through to immunoprecipitation, including up to 10 chromatin sample preparations.
+The kit provides all of the major components required for performing ChIP assays and library preparation to obtain high quality DNA for NGS library preparation for the Illumina® platforms.